- 06 Aug 2020

 Step 7 – Preparing for the completion date.

 Your lawyer will tell you the balance required to complete your purchase.
-Your lawyer will request mortgage funds and arrange for any Help to Buy ISA Bonuses to be paid out.
+Your lawyer will request mortgage funds on your behalf.

-On the date of completion your lawyer will arrange for the transfer of the purchase price to the sellers’ solicitor.
+On the completion date your lawyer will arrange for the transfer of the purchase price to the sellers’ solicitor.
 On receipt, the seller’s lawyers will authorise the release of keys through the estate agents for you to collect.

 If you’re looking to move, get in touch with our residential property team today on 0800 2800 421 or contact us online.